cybozu-go/neco-gcp/docs/auto-dctest.md

       If `sample-0` already exists before creating, this function does nothing for it.
     - Neco/[neco-apps](https://github.com/cybozu-go/neco-apps) are started using (startup-script)[https://cloud.google.com/compute/docs/startupscript]
 - `slack-notifier`: notify messages via Slack
-  - Cloud Logging Sink: filters the string `[auto-dctest]` and push events to Cloud Pub/Sub
+  - Cloud Logging Sink: filters the log and push events to Cloud Pub/Sub
   - Cloud Pub/Sub: messaging queue to accept messages from Cloud Logging Sink
   - Cloud Function: workload to notify messages via Slack

 `slack-notifier` notifies messages based on the texts in the logs pushed by `auto-dctest`.
-If the text has the `[auto-dctest]` string in the text, Cloud Logging Sink will filter it and push events to Cloud Pub/Sub.

 `auto-dctest` and `slack-notifier` can be used independently, which means that `auto-dctest` can be used without `slack-notifier` and `slack-notifier` can be used without `auto-dctest`.

 Usage
 -----

-Note that the word instance means VM instance on Google Compute Engine.
+Note that the word "instance" means the VM instance on Google Compute Engine(GCE).

-### Before deployment
+### Quota

-TODO: Quota limitation settings for your safety
+These quotas are relevant to this system.
+To avoid paying huge and unintended cost, limiting these quotas are strongly recommended.

+The functions are assumed to be deployed in the asia-northeast1 region.

+#### Cloud Functions API

+- Incoming socket traffic for asia-northeast1 (deprecated) per 100 seconds
+  - This depends on how many teams you want manage.
+  - If you manage 10 teams, 10 is minimal.
+- CPU allocation in function invocations for asia-northeast1 (deprecated) per 100 seconds
+  - `auto-dctest` and `slack-notifier` can run only with 200MHz(=0.2GHz) CPU.
+  - This depends on how many teams you want manage.
+  - Both `auto-dctest` and `slack-notifier` are expected to finish within 30s.
+  - 0.2GHz * 30s * (N of teams) or more is required to be set.
+  - If you manage 10 teams, 60 is minimal.

+#### Cloud Pub/Sub

+- Regional push subscriber throughput, kB per minute
+  - One log is expected to be under 3kB.
+  - 5 ~ 10 logs are filtered by a single run of `auto-dctest`.
+  - This depends on how many teams you want manage.
+  - 3kB * 10 logs * (N of teams) or more is required to be set.
+  - If you manage 10 teams, 300kB is minimal.

+#### Cloud Scheduler

+- Requests per minute
+  - This depends on how many teams you want manage.
+  - If you manage 10 teams, 10 is minimal.

+#### Secret Manager API

+- Access requests per minute
+  - 5 ~ 10 logs are filtered by a single run of `auto-dctest`.
+  - This depends on how many teams you want manage.
+  - 10 logs * (N of teams) or more is required to be set.
+  - If you manage 10 teams, 100 is minimal.

-### Deploy `auto-dctest` Function
+### Deploy `auto-dctest` function

-Create `auto-dctest` function and schedulers for deletion:
+Deploy `auto-dctest` function and schedulers for deletion:
 ```
 export GCP_PROJECT=<project>
 make -f Makefile.dctest init`